Literature: The Black Swan

 - Silk Hiding Steel: Odette, Odile and a few of the princesses (Honoria and Evangeline in particular) that Siegfried is to choose from.
 In fact Clothilde considers Honoria too strong-willed to make a proper and biddable daughter-in-law.
 Also Clothilde herself is a darker aspect of it.

 - Spanner in the Works: The gypsy girl.
-Just think; if Seigfried hadn't encountered her, he truly wouldn't have been suitable for Odette...and thus Rothbart would have won.
+Just think - if Seigfried hadn't encountered her, he truly wouldn't have been suitable for Odette...and thus Rothbart would have won simply because Seigfried wouldn't have truly loved Odette.

 - Squishy Wizard: Averted by Von Rothbart, who according to Odile specifically disdains sorcerers who rely on their magic at the expense of mundane strength and combat skill.
-To that end, he's he's kept his body quite fit, is very adept with a sword, and has warded himself against most types of metal uses in weapons although the one he neglects to does him in eventually.
+To that end, he's kept his body quite fit, is very adept with a sword, and has warded himself against most metals used in weapons although the one he neglects to does him in eventually.

-- Star-Crossed Lovers: Is only thanks to Odile's intervention that Siegfried and Odette manage to avert this trope and get their happy ending.
+- Star-Crossed Lovers: It's only thanks to Odile's intervention that Siegfried and Odette manage to avert this trope and get their happy ending.

 - Stay in the Kitchen: Von Rothbart's attitude toward his daughter.
 He is always scornful when Odile attempts to master higher magics but praises her when she applies her magic to domestic pursuits.
 She is not amused when she realizes this.